syncfusion-content/maui-docs/MAUI/Pyramid-Charts/migration.md

 * Maximum width support for Legend.
 * Individual legend items based on the data point count.
 * Event or method to notify the legend click and the creation of a legend item.
-* DataTemplate support for legend items.

 **Data label**

 * DataTemplate support for data labels.
 * Connector lines customization support.
-* SmartLabelAlignment for data label.

 **Tooltip**